blaizard/bzd/tools/bdl/docs/syntax.md

 ## Interfaces

-Interfaces are used by components to expose their public interfaces, they are defined with the keywork `interface`.
+Interfaces are used by components to expose their public interfaces, they are defined with the keyword `interface`.
-Note that the defintition does not imply a specific interface implementation.
+Note that the definition does not imply a specific interface implementation.

 ## Components